qzhang503/proteoQ/README.md

 prnVol()
 ```

-Note that we have informed the `prnSig` utility to look for contrasts
+Note that we have informed the `pepSig` and `prnSig` utility to look for
-under columns `Term`, `Term_2` etc., followed by the cotrast pairs in
+contrasts under columns `Term`, `Term_2` etc., followed by the cotrast
-square brackets.
+pairs in square brackets.
 Pairs of contrasts are separated by commas.
-The option
-of `impute_na` was set to FALSE as we might not known yet to impute NA
+The option of `impute_na` was set to FALSE as we might not known yet to
-values or not.
-For more examples, such as at `impute_na = TRUE`, try
+impute NA values or not.
+For more examples, such as at `impute_na =
-`?prnSig`.
+TRUE`, try `?prnSig`.

 The `pepVol` and `prnVol` utility will by default match the formulae of
 contrasts with those in `pepSig`.
 The following plots show the batch